808records/808records.github.io/_posts/1984-11-30-egyptian-lover_egypt-egypt.md

 additional_info: |
   As Matt Davies says in his [Medium article](https://medium.com/@mattdavies2018/the-roland-tr-808-281389a529af)
-  > "The Egypt Lover should really be known as the 808 lover because he owns 6 TR-808 Machines."
+  > "The Egypt Lover [sic] should really be known as the 808 lover because he owns 6 TR-808 Machines."

 # ATTRIBUTION